kanaka/mal/process/guide.md

   language is a statically typed) and `rep` calls them in order passing the return to the input of the next.

-* Add a main loop that repeatedly prints a prompt, gets a line of input from the user, calls `rep` with that line of input, and then prints out the result from `rep`.
+* Add a main loop that repeatedly prints a prompt (needs to be "user> " for later tests to pass), gets a line of input from the user, calls `rep` with that line of input, and then prints out the result from `rep`.
 It should also exit when you send it an EOF (often Ctrl-D).

 * If you are using a compiled (ahead-of-time rather than just-in-time) language, then create a Makefile (or appropriate project definition